Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Methods

 {where $\phi = 0.4$ and $\psi = 0.3$ are triaxial parameters estimated from Monte Carlo simulations in \cite{Vasiliev2015}.
 In Equation \ref{eq:ThGW}, the eccentricity factor is left out as it is unity because circularity is assumed. }

+The above formalism neglects the presence of gas, which is though to accelerate merging black hole systems \citep[e.g.][]{Lodato09}.
+Using Equation 3 from \citet{Bortolas21}, we calculate the hardening timescale due to gas as

+where $m$ is the sum of the black hole masses and $\dot{m}$ is the sum of the accretion rates of each black hole.
+We calculate an average accretion rate from the simulation (see \citet{Bellovary2019} for the precise accretion model) within a duration of $10^4$ years before the merger.
+Again assuming one process (dynamics/gravitational waves vs gas) will be dominant, we take the minimum of the two timescales to be the final hardening timescale $T_{h} = min( T_{h, GW}, T_{h, gas} )$.
+In four of the five cases, $T_{h, GW}$ is the shorter timescale, suggesting that in general gas dynamics are less important for binary hardening in dwarf galaxies, likely due to the lower accretion rates of the black holes.

-The final coalescence timescale, $t_{coal}$, based on the DA17 model, is given by,
+The final coalescence timescale, $t_{\rm coal}$, based on the DA17 model, is given by,

-The properties of the galaxies can be seen in Table \ref{tab:galaxy properties}.
+The properties of the galaxies which are used to calculate the timescales can be seen in Table \ref{tab:galaxy properties}.
 Figure \ref{fig:multipanelplot} displays the stellar density profiles of the galaxies hosting the black holes at the redshifts which the black hole mergers occur.
 The gray lines represent the stellar density of the whole galaxy, blue dots represent the stellar density at a specific range where the inner radius is set to four times the gravitational softening (170 pc) and outer radius is set to 2\% of the virial radius, and the red lines are fit to the blue points to measure slopes.
-The calculation for the velocity dispersion uses a radius set to $1$ kpc.
-Since the black holes are in the same galaxy, velocity dispersion is the same for both black holes in the calculation for delay timescales.
+The calculation for the velocity dispersion, gas density and sound speed uses a radius set to $1$ kpc around each black hole.